 Areas of research supervision

-Nicola would welcome contact from prospective doctoral candidates (PhD and EdD) within the following areas:
+Nicola would welcome contact from prospective doctoral candidates (PhD and EdD) in the following areas:

 - Pedagogy, curriculum and understanding in geography education

-- The use of Geographical Information Systems to support school students’ geographical understanding
+- The use of Geographical Information Systems (GIS) to support school students’ geographical understanding

 - Nicola is Course Leader for the BA in Primary Education Studies.
 Within this, she teaches a number of modules including primary pedagogy, curriculum, childhood as a construct and child development.

 - PhD, University of Leeds